Xitee1/handbrake-cli-auto-converter/README.md

 5. Put your source files into the `input/presetName` folder
 6. To start the conversion, please refer to [REST API](#rest-api)

 You can add as many presets as you want.
-The corresponding preset will be used for your files depending in which sub-folder inside of `input` they are.
+The corresponding preset will be used for your files depending on which sub-folder inside of `input` they are.

-Currently, it is only supported to start the conversion through the API.
-Example with cURL: `curl -X POST http://127.0.0.1:5000/api/start`
+By default, the program will idle after startup and wait

 ## Run as systemd service
 To run the program without leaving the terminal open and automatically on startup, you can create a systemd service.